Dreamscent/Dreamscent.github.io/_posts/2019-09-21-Kali-Linux-QoL.md

  - PHP Reverse Shell
 ---

 This post will be updated once in a blue moon.
-Just wanted to share some of my stuff which I use as I think it's good to automate certain repeated processes when hacking boxes.
+Just wanted to share some stuff which I use because I think it's good to automate certain repeated processes when hacking boxes.
 Life's too short to be wasting time on such things.

 ---